fparpas/Azure-Container-Apps-Hackathon/Student/Challenge-04.md

 ## Success Criteria
 - View the metrics collected by Azure Monitor (CPU usage, memory, and request counts).
-- View the container app system log stream via the Azure CLI.
 - View the container app system or console log stream via the Azure CLI.
-- View the container's console using the Azure portal or Azure CLI.
+- View the container's console using the Azure portal.
 - Query system logs with Log Analytics in the Azure Portal.
 - Demonstrate the retrieval of key metrics and logs from your container app.
 - (Optional) Review the logging and telemetry for your Container App within Application Insights.